Who We Are

 Portland Boychoir’s mentoring program inspires boys of all ages.
 The young singers look to the older boys as examples for performance achievement, behavioral standards, and as recipients of earned privileges such as touring and prestigious performance opportunities.
-The older, more experienced participants in Advanced Choir who demonstrate appropriate maturity and leadership characteristics may be selected as honored mentors.
+The older, more experienced participants in Advanced Choir and Gents who demonstrate appropriate maturity and leadership characteristics may be selected as honored mentors.
 Being a mentor means learning all music quickly and accurately, displaying appropriate behavior and attitude, consequently supporting the director during rehearsals in various ways.

 Advanced music skills taught by Portland Boychoir include sight singing, ear training, healthy and robust vocal production, singing in harmony, and stage presence.
 Our training program provides meaningful learning opportunities at every stage of a boy’s music education to improve musicianship, to build conﬁdence, and to gain experience.
 Each member advances at his own pace.
-Promotion is based on skill level, maturity, behavior, and attendance.
-Expectations and standards of excellence increase with each level.
-Advancement is not guaranteed through training alone.
+Promotion is based on skill level, maturity, behavior, and attendance and is not guaranteed through training alone.

 In addition to our regular concert series, Portland Boychoir has collaborated with many high-proﬁle artists including Pink Martini, Michael Allen Harrison, Portland Gay Men’s Chorus, Bells of the Cascades, Daniel Nahmod, Portland Chamber Orchestra, Revalia Estonian Young Men’s Chorus, Phoenix Boychoir, Tucson Boys Chorus, and Matsiko World Orphan Choir to name a few.

 Portland Boychoir repertoire covers a wide range of styles including classical, pop, and show tunes.
 As the boys work together and collaborate with other choirs and musicians, they grow socially as well as musically.